 Planning for the cost of health care in retirement

-The financial impact of dealing with a serious illness can be devastating, and even everyday medical expenses such as prescription drug costs and routine medical services can add up over time.
-Planning now can help ensure you have enough money to pay for healthcare throughout retirement.
+Health care costs in retirement can be substantial, and even everyday medical expenses such as prescription drug costs and routine medical services can add up over time.

 Medicare is a federal health insurance program that provides coverage for people age 65 and older, and for some disabled people under age 65.
 The program consists of four parts, each of which covers different health-related expenses.